 Industrial or FDM

 The industrial 3D printer has a very smooth connection with a solid construction as well suited to making a quick prototype of mechanical parts.
 Achieve high quality through the mechanical polishing printing process with a fair accuracy rate.
-Although Industrial 3d printer price somewhat expensive as 20K$ to 100K$ because they used melting bases to reduce some of the wide range of thermoplastics engineering that can only be affordable for business purposes
+Industrial 3d printers are somewhat expensive as 20K$ to 100K$ because they use melting bases to reduce some of the wide range of thermoplastics engineering that can only be affordable for business purposes

 High-end 3D printer or SLS